 Interest-Based Learning in Early Childhood and High School

-Implementing interest-based learning certainly takes more effort on the part of the educator, and so it is more easily carried out in educational settings with low student to teacher ratios such as early childhood centers (see Montessori and Waldorf methods) and homeschools.
+Implementing interest-based learning certainly takes more effort on the part of the educator.
+So it is more easily carried out in educational settings with low student-to-teacher ratios, such as early childhood centers (see Montessori and Waldorf methods) and homeschools.

 Finding Out What Interests Your Child

 - spending undistracted ‘floor-time’ with them observing their activities (no phones or anything else to distract you)

 - getting down on their level and letting them direct the play for a portion of the day (unschoolers, Waldorf, and Montessori educationalists are keen on this concept)

 - helping your child with the activities they want to do and